curbengh/curbengh.github.io/source/_posts/firefox-instances-profiles.md

 ***Protip***: Create a launcher or keyboard shortcut to run the command.

-{% cloudinary '20190407/launcher.png' 'Create a new launcher for the Firefox profile' %}
+{% image '20190407/launcher.png' 'Create a new launcher for the Firefox profile' %}

 7. Just launch Firefox as usual for your current profile.